skyflying/path_planning/README.md

 ## Purpose

-This project aims to find the shortest path between two points while avoiding obstacles, simulating human walking paths.
-The primary goal is to test and compare different path planning algorithms.
-The initial implementation uses Dijkstra's algorithm.
+This project aims to find the shortest path between two points while avoiding obstacles, simulating human walking paths, designed to find the shortest path for a robot from a start point to a goal point in an environment with obstacles.
+Below is a detailed breakdown of the code.

 ## Path Planning Algorithms

-The project is structured to allow the implementation of various path planning algorithms.
+It  is structured to allow the implementation of various path planning algorithms.
 Currently, it includes the following:

 - **Dijkstra's Algorithm**: An algorithm for finding the shortest paths between nodes in a graph.
 It is particularly useful for graphs with non-negative weights.